johnevansuk/ietf/draft-ietf-opsawg-discardmodel/md/draft-ietf-opsawg-discardmodel-04.md

 ------------
 Requirements 1-10 relate to packets forwarded by the device, while requirement 11 relates to packets destined for or originating from the device:

-1. All instances of frame or packet receipt, transmission, and discards MUST be reported.
+1. All instances of Layer 2 frame or Layer 3 packet receipt, transmission, and discards MUST be accounted for.
-2. All instances of frame or packet receipt, transmission, and discards SHOULD be attributed to the physical or logical interface of the device where they occur.
+2. All instances of Layer 2 frame or Layer 3 packet receipt, transmission, and discards SHOULD be attributed to the physical or logical interface of the device where they occur.
+Where they cannot be attributed to the interface, they MUST be attributed to the device.
 3. An individual frame MUST only be accounted for by either the Layer 2 traffic class or the Layer 2 discard classes within a single direction or context, i.e., ingress or egress or device.
 4. An individual packet MUST only be accounted for by either the Layer 3 traffic class or the Layer 3 discard classes within a single direction or context, i.e., ingress or egress or device.
 5. A frame accounted for at Layer 2 SHOULD NOT be accounted for at Layer 3 and vice versa.
 An implementation MUST indicate which layers a discard is counted against.